bburns/PyVoyager/README.md

 Example Movies
 ----------------------------------------

-These movies are still in early stages, so pardon the jitters and the mini 'volcanoes' (leftover from removal of riseau marks).
+These movies are still in early stages, so pardon the jitters and the mini 'volcanoes' (leftover from removal of reseau marks).

 https://www.youtube.com/watch?v=VF3UCo2P-4Y
 Voyager 2 Neptune flyby v0.2 - note Triton orbiting Neptune and the winds on the planet blowing in the opposite direction